 Magnificent Mile Lights Festival Chicago Illinois

-The Magnificent Mile Lights Festival, will celebrate 31 years with a live parade (the largest nighttime parade in the US) when one million lights are illuminated on the trees along The Magnificent Mile.
+The Magnificent Mile Lights Festival will celebrate 32 years with a live parade (the largest nighttime parade in the US) when one million lights are illuminated on the trees along The Magnificent Mile.
 The parade is on Michigan Avenue from Oak Street to Wacker Drive.
+The parade is very popular and draws over a million spectators so line up early for the best spot.

 Christmas Around the World and Holidays of Light